Yes You Do Need A Lawyer

 I draft and negotiate purchase agreements, help For Sale By Owners, home buyers, sellers, and I have a flat fee schedule that is extremely reasonable.
 I’ve volunteered on the Minnesota State Bar Association’s Residential Forms Committee for many years and am familiar with their forms as well as how they compare to the Realtors’ forms.
 There are multiple forms in use and none are “standard.”
-Builder drafted new construction purchase agreements are particularly onerous and should be avoided.
 I help clear up title issues and a lot more.

 Realtors make mistakes.
 Lots of them.
 Many of the contracts they draft are voidable because of bad drafting errors.
 Appraisers have indicated that many properties in the MLS are advertised with the incorrect square footage.
-Dual agency?
-Did the agent comply with the statutory disclosures?
-Probably not.
+Dual agency should be avoided at all costs.
+It is illegal in EVERY other profession and used to be illegal for Realtors.
+They just happen to have a powerful lobby organization.
+ALWAYS avoid large brokerage firms like Edina Realty, Burnet Realty, Re/Max, Keller Williams and any firms that are willing and financially incentivized to expose you to dual agency.
 And no, buyer agents do not work for free – but many say that they do.
 Whether it be a failure to disclose or outright fraud, I can help.

 Collaboration with Other Attorneys